The Best Headshot Example: Tips for Captivating Portraits

 Natural, confident expression: A genuine, warm, and confident look builds connection.
 Avoid stiff or overly fake smiles.

 Consistent composition: Typically framed shoulder-up, centered, and cropped to work well as small profile pictures.
+Clean lines and simplicity in composition are especially important for conservative industries, creating a timeless, professional appearance.

 Polished but authentic editing: Retouching should preserve skin texture and avoid an overly artificial appearance.

 Brand alignment: The style should fit your industry and company standards.
+A professional image enhances trust and credibility across platforms.

-Types of Headshots: A Quick Guide
+Types of Headshots: A Quick Guide with Professional Headshot Examples

 Three-Quarter Headshot: Starts at mid-thigh and ends above the head.
 This type highlights facial characteristics while still showing part of the body, offering a balanced look between personality and context.